 These Instant Pot Refried Beans have me rethinking an age-old question that confronts me every time I go out for Mexican food: “Would you like black or refried beans with that?”

 Up until making this pressure cooker pinto bean recipe, I always answered black beans.
-In fact, I’ve probably ordered enough waves of black beans and rice to fuel all of our Taco Tuesdays from now until next January.
+In fact, I’ve probably ordered enough waves of black beans and rice to fuel all of our Taco Tuesdays (and Taco Thursdays) from now until next January.

 We grew up eating Mexican food every Sunday after church (and Green Chile Chicken Enchiladas on Christmas), and back in those days, I was a refried bean girl.
 At some point, I transitioned over to black beans and sort of forgot about poor pinto.